Can You Interview for a Job While on FMLA

 Assess Your Medical Limitations

-Before you accept any interview, revisit the medical documentation and work restrictions from your provider.
-Ask whether attending an interview (remote or in person) would contradict the restrictions that formed the basis for your leave.
-If a doctor has restricted travel, heavy lifting, or long periods of standing, do not accept an in-person interview that violates those limits.
+Before you accept an interview, revisit the medical documentation and work restrictions your provider issued.
+Ask: does attending the interview (remote or in person) contradict restrictions that formed the basis for your leave?
+For example, if your doctor restricted travel, heavy lifting, or long periods of standing, avoid interviews that require those activities.

 Consider the Type of Interview